Stranger Things Fans Were Wrong About AI: The Young Joyce Actress Is Just That Good

 Winona Ryder Actually Hates AI

 She’s not alone.
-Many actors have spoken out against AI technology in Hollywood, particularly around concerns about their likenesses being used without consent.
+Many actors have spoken out against AI technology in Hollywood, around concerns about their likenesses being used without consent.
 The 2023 SAG-AFTRA strike included major provisions about AI use.

-So there’s something almost poetic about fans assuming Winona was digitally recreated when the production actually went the old-fashioned route: finding someone who naturally fit the part.
+So there’s something almost poetic about fans assuming Winona was digitally recreated when the production actually went the old-fashioned route.
+Finding someone who naturally fit the part.

 What This Says About Our AI Assumptions